ir-engine/ir-engine-launcher/README.md

 **Your own sandbox in the Metaverse.
 Take what you need, or launch the full stack. iR Engine Launcher is a desktop app for managing an iR Engine cluster.**

-Electron based Ethereal Engine Server Cluster Creator app
+Electron based Infinite Reality Engine Server Cluster Creator app

 - Ability to fully manage an on premises server.
 - Electron K8S Cluster Creator and Manager App